opencadc/storage-inventory/tantar/README.md

 currently must be "inventory" due to configuration limitations in luskan.

 The _ResolutionPolicy_ is a plugin implementation that controls how discrepancies between the inventory database and the back end storage are resolved.
-The policy specified that one is the definitive source of information about the existence of an Artifact or file and fixes the discrepancy accordingly.
-Since these policies are all implemented within `tantar`, policies can be identified by the simple class name
+The policy specifies that one is the definitive source of information about the existence of an Artifact or file and fixes the discrepancy accordingly.
+Since these policies are all implemented within `tantar`, policies are identified by the simple class name.
-(use of fully qualified class name is deprecated but still works).

 The standard policy one would normally use is _InventoryIsAlwaysRight_: an Artifact in the database indicates the correct state and a file without an Artifact should be deleted.